 5. I knew as soon as I had the idea that I couldn't set it in South Africa, because apartheid would have overwhelmed the story and there were broader issues I wanted to talk about.
 I set it in Chicago because I'd lived there for a while in 2000 and 2001, so I went back to Chicago last year on a research trip to follow up on threads, research history in-depth and location scout, including a trip to Montrose Beach with my friend Katherine Fitzpatrick and her two-year old, who she describes as a “murder play-date.”

 6. Chicago has a lot in common with South African cities like Joburg.
 It's had a long struggle with crime and corruption, but there's an energy and vibrancy there too.
-Hanging out at the police station, going through old evidence boxes with Joe the Cop, he told me a horror story about a young woman who was strangled to death with a gold necklace and when he returned the next day to the morgue to get the evidence, he found that all her gold jewellery had been stolen, including the murder weapon – the necklace.
+Hanging out at the police station, going through old evidence boxes with Joe the Cop, he told me a horror story about a young woman who was strangled to death with a gold angel pendant and when he returned the next day to the morgue to get the evidence, he found that all her gold jewellery had been stolen, including the murder weapon – the necklace.
 I asked him, “Are you sure that's not a South African story?
 Because that sounds like a South African story.”
 Chicago is also one of the most racially segregated cities in America.
 Apparently, the Apartheid Government went to Chicago in the 1950s to learn how to organise segregation better, which comes down to running a highway right through the middle of the slums to divide people.
 We forget these issues are universal.

 7. I took a lot of photographs on my iPhone.
 The best ones made it onto the cover of the book.
 (I must have taken about 3000.
 There were 30 useable ones).
 The cover is, of course, by the brilliant Joey Hifi, who has designed all my South African covers and won the BSFA Award and the Grand Prix de l'Imaginaire (the French award for speculative fiction) for his work on Zoo City.
 He's hidden easter eggs in the cover that will become clear as you read the novel.